lara-es/cascais_phase2/executive_summary.md

 Discuss the scalability and the ease of implementation of your solution in the scope of the topic entity.
 Feel free to mention any road blocks you see and how they could be solved.

-Macroscale (Figure 4)
-animal distribution: Fisheries, historical catches, species coverage enviro data: sum of in situ databases, climatological oceanographic covariates temporal resolution: climatological

 ## 🌍 Social Impact Measurement

-This section will help to guide you on how to measure the impact of your product.
-Make sure that measurement is thoroughly quantitative, even if you need to estimate some of the numbers.

-14 Conserve and sustainably use the oceans, seas and marine resources for sustainable development

-14.2 By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans.

-14.3 Minimize and address the impacts of ocean acidification, including through enhanced scientific cooperation at all levels

-The protection and restoration of coastal wetlands can be more cost effective than barrier construction as a means to reduce storm damage (Halpern et al. 2007, Costanza et al. 2008, although see Francis et al. 2011).

-visit, work or study in Cascais Municipality

 ### Outcome